All Episodes

 And we researched it because we were sick and tired of that with our laundry.

-And they're called, yep, Speed Queen.
+And they're called Speed Queen.

-That is the Speed Queen.
+And that is the Speed Queen.

-They've been around since 1900s.
+They've been around since the 1900s.

-Yeah, that's an old brand.
+Yeah, that's an all-American.

 It's an old brand.

-It's been all American made.
+It's been all-American made.

 I mean, it costs a lot.